vespa-engine/sample-apps/README.md

 ## [Next generation E-Commerce Search](use-case-shopping)

 Create an end-to-end E-Commerce shopping engine using [use-case-shopping](use-case-shopping).
-This use case also bundles front-end application.
+This use case also bundles a frontend application.
 It uses the  [Amazon product data set](http://jmcauley.ucsd.edu/data/amazon/links.html).
 It demonstrates building next generation E-commerce Search using Vespa.

 ## [State of the art Question Answering](dense-passage-retrieval-with-ann)

-This sample application demonstrate end to end question answering using Faceboook's DPR models (Dense passage Retriever for Question Answering).
-It using Vespa's approximate nearest neighbor search to efficiently retrieve text passages from a Wikipedia based collection of 21M passages.
-A BERT based reader components reads the top ranking passages and produces the textual answer to the question.
+This sample application demonstrates end to end question answering using Faceboook's DPR models (Dense passage Retriever for Question Answering).
+It is using Vespa's approximate nearest neighbor search to efficiently retrieve text passages from a Wikipedia based collection of 21M passages.
+A BERT based reader component reads the top ranking passages and produces the textual answer to the question.
 See also [Efficient Open Domain Question Answering with Vespa](https://blog.vespa.ai/efficient-open-domain-question-answering-on-vespa/) and [Scaling Question Answering with Vespa](https://blog.vespa.ai/from-research-to-production-scaling-a-state-of-the-art-machine-learning-system/).

 ## [Question Answering with Vector Search](semantic-qa-retrieval)